openstack-archive/fuel-library/docs/pages/0040-reference-architecture.rst

 Controller Nodes
 ^^^^^^^^^^^^^^^^
-Let us take a closer look on how OpenStack deployment will look and what it will take to achieve high availability for an OpenStack deployment:
+Let us take a closer look at what OpenStack deployment looks like, and what it will take to achieve high availability for an OpenStack deployment:

 * Every OpenStack cluster has multiple controller nodes in order to provide redundancy
 * Every OpenStack controller is running keepalived which manages a single VIP for all controller nodes